tis-starlight/tis-starlight.github.io/_posts/2024-12-27-intro-to-asm.md

   1. **Write Assembly Code**: Use an IDE (or text editor) to write assembly code using mnemonic instructions.
 Save the file with an appropriate extension, such as `.asm`, `.s`, or `.asmx`, depending on your assembler.
   2. **Assemble the Code**: Use an assembler to convert the assembly code into machine language.
   3. **Generate an Object File**: The assembler creates an object file corresponding to your assembly code.
 This file typically has a `.obj` extension.
   4. **Link and Create an Executable**: If the program consists of multiple source files, they must be linked together, along with required libraries, to create an executable file.
-A linker, such as `lk`, is used for this purpose.
+A linker, such as `ld`, is used for this purpose.
   5. **Run the Program**: After generating the executable file, run it using the appropriate software or environment.
 The method of execution will depend on the tools and operating system being used.

 ## ⚖️ Advantages and Disadvantages of Assembly